NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 -- etc to # of periods entered
 ```

-A weather file may contain several “data periods” though this is not required (and, in fact, may be detrimental).
+A weather file may contain several "data periods" though this is not required (and, in fact, may be detrimental).
 In addition, a weather file may contain multiple records per hour BUT these must match the Number of Time Steps In Hour for the simulation.
-Multiple interval data files can be valued when you want to be sure of the weather values for each time step (rather than relying on “interpolated” weather data).
+Multiple interval data files can be valued when you want to be sure of the weather values for each time step (rather than relying on "interpolated" weather data).
 A weather file may also contain several consecutive years of weather data.
 EnergyPlus will automatically process the extra years when the Number of Years field is used in the RunPeriod object.
-Sorry – there is no way to jump into a year in the middle of the EPW file.
+Sorry - there is no way to jump into a year in the middle of the EPW file.

 Note that a Run Period object may not cross Data Period boundary lines.

-For those interested in creating their own weather data in the CSV or EPW formats or reading the .csv and .epw files that are produced by the Weather Converter program, the fields are shown in the following “IDD” description.
+For those interested in creating their own weather data in the CSV or EPW formats or reading the .csv and .epw files that are produced by the Weather Converter program, the fields are shown in the following "IDD" description.
 Items shown in bold are used directly in the EnergyPlus program.

 ```idd
 !
 Actual data does not have a descriptor